Sharing Funnel data to SFTP

 Overview

-The Data Warehouse Share for SFTP automatically syncs the data in your Funnel account to a server using SSH File Transfer Protocol.
+The Data Warehouse Share for SFTP automatically syncs the data in your Funnel account to a server using the SSH File Transfer Protocol.

-SFTP server settings
+SFTP server permissions

 The data files are written to the "file name template" which optionally can include a path, eg data/{startDate}.csv which also needs to be writable.
+This path is only used for the data files and not the meta data files.

-Share setup
+Data Share setup

 You need to have an SFTP server that can be accessed by external services.
+We have no requirements as to what authentication that your server should use, but we support using password, private/public key and IP whitelisting to enforce security.

-• hostname and port
+• Hostname and port

-• path to put files under and what filenames to use.
+• Path to put files under and what filenames to use.

 • 54.81.136.8 - if you are using our app.funnel.io service,